All Episodes

 His dad is a big shot banker in Nigeria whose second home in London, as we discussed yesterday, is worth 2.5 million pounds.

-That's about four million dollars.
+That's about 4 million dollars.

-Who was going to carry it out?
+They just had one problem: who was going to carry it out?

 These are the fellows they select.